frankier/finntk/README.md

 The current known good versions of HFST and OMorFi are in installed with Docker in the `docker` directory.

+## License ##

+This project is licensed under the Apache v2 license.
+The code in `finntk/vendor` is vendorized from other projects and is licensed under their respective licenses.

 ## Development ##

 ### Release process ###